 - A breakdown of the content which could be included in a hypothetical syllabus aimed at people working in billing and revenue assurance (Powerpoint slides, 205Kb).

 Though David’s draft syllabus was oriented around billing and revenue assurance it should be noted that the RAG has a more open scope, covering aspects of risk management and business assurance that are more diverse than the billing-oriented objectives that telco revenue assurance teams held in 2006.
 RAG is hence open to a more expansive view of what might be included in a professional education program aimed at the kind of people who join RAG.
-However, David’s suggestions provide a useful starting point for reviewing what would need to be included in a modern-day revenue assurance training course.
+However, David’s suggestions provided a useful starting point for reviewing what would need to be included in a modern-day revenue assurance training course.